Sonya Biddle

 Sonya Biddle (31 December 1957 – 19 January 2022) was a Canadian actress and politician in Montreal, Quebec.
 She served on the Montreal City Council from 1998 to 2001 as a member of Vision Montreal.

 Early life

 Born on 31 December 1957, Biddle was the daughter of well-known Montreal jazz bassist Charlie Biddle and the sister of jazz singer Stephanie Biddle.
 Her mother, a white francophone woman, was ostracized by other members of her family in the 1950s for having married a black man.

+In her teen years she was a close friend of Mireille Métellus and Michaëlle Jean.

 Career

 Acting

 She was a noted stage actress in Montreal during the 1980s and early 1990s, appearing in performances of For Colored Girls Who Have Considered Suicide When the Rainbow Is Enuf, Irene and Lillian Forever, A Woman Alone, The Colored Museum, Fool Blast, No Men Beyond This Point, The Haunting, and Canad-uh?
 In 1990, she directed the play, My Mom Was on the Radio.
 For a time, she and her partner Allan Patrick were the leaders and organizers of the Fool House Theatre Corporation, and in the mid-1990s she was involved in organizing community events, concerts, and festivals.

 Biddle appeared in a number of films, such as The Bone Collector in 1999.